-This scenario can take place as a result of negotiations between you and your ex-spouse through a variety of ways.
-You can negotiate between yourselves with the help of your attorneys or through mediation.
+This scenario can take place as a result of negotiations between you and your ex-spouse in a variety of ways.
+You can negotiate between yourselves with the help of your attorneys or through mediation about a parenting agreement.

 If you and your child’s other parent are in a custody disagreement and are able to resolve all the issues that relate to visitation and child custody, you will then put your decisions down in writing.